MilesFarber/Pokemon-Mystery-Dungeon-Nexus/[TODO].md

 	Gastrodon nurse named Gojka
 	Onna used to be in [MACHOKE]'s team frontier, project P's survey team, Team frontier is no longer a survey team because it's estimated that 95% of mystery dungeons have been found or somethin
-	Some teams challenge each other through the Makuhita Dojo's custom Team Mazes check on PMDCollab which characters have altcolors, add iridescent forms accordingly, Also do this for RRT because latias has red eyes apparently??
+	Some teams challenge each other through the Makuhita Dojo's custom Team Mazes check on PMDCollab which characters have altcolors, add iridescent forms accordingly, also do this for RRT because latias has red eyes apparently??
 	Rename Sara to Sora (min)
 	Zangoose, Sandslash, and Scyther were one team
 	Akira used to be a rescue expert living on 8th station clearing There's an Exploration Team Federation
-	Search for all Mystery Dungeon appearances in Game Data on bulbapedia species, then sync with the csv file Slaking's Dojo is proof that Pokemon can have multiple "jobs", Not as in r/antiwork, but as in Final Fantasy
+	Search for all Mystery Dungeon appearances in Game Data on bulbapedia species, then sync with the csv file Slaking's Dojo is proof that Pokemon can have multiple "jobs", Not as in r/antiwork, but as in Final Fantasy Replace Squall's backstory bleh
+	Rename Zelda to Zinnia

 # LINKS TO MERGE
 * https://bulbapedia.bulbagarden.net/wiki/Localization (Ryuukon)